Turkana people: Traditional religion

 No clear boundary is drawn between the sacred and the profane in Turkana society.
 In this regard, Turkana traditional religion is not differentiated from Turkana social structure or epistemological reality—the religion and the culture are one.
 The Turkana are pastoralists, whose lives are shaped by the extreme climate in which they live.
 Each day, one must seek to find the blessings of life—water, food, livestock and children—in a manner that appeases the ancestral spirits and is in harmony with the peace within the community.
 Properly following the traditions (ngitalio) in daily life will certainly lead to blessings.
 Blessings are understood to be an increase in wealth, whether livestock, children or even food.
 It is only through proper relationships with God (Akuj) and the ancestors, proper protection from evil, and participation in the moral economy of the community that one can be blessed.

-Essentially, Turkana believes in the reality of a Supreme Being named Akuj.
+Essentially, the Turkana people believe in the reality of a Supreme Being named Akuj.
 Not much is known about Akuj other than the fact that he alone created the world and is in control of the blessings of life.
 There is also a belief in the existence of ancestors, ngipean or ngikaram, yet these are seen to be malevolent, requiring animal sacrifices to be appeased when angry.
 When angered or troubled, the ancestors will possess people in the family in order to verbally communicate with their family.
 There is also the recognition of “The Ancestor”, Ekipe, who is seen as much more active in the everyday lives of people, yet only in negative ways.
 There is much concern over protecting one's family and oneself from the evil of the Ekipe.
 Turkana Christians and missionaries equate ekipe with the biblical character of the Devil or Satan and this has shifted more traditional understandings of ekipe away from “an evil spirit” to “The Evil one”.
 Turkana religious specialists, ngimurok, continue to act as intermediaries between living people and ancestors and also help in problem-solving in communities.
 The Arabs also brought Islam to the people and hence the men wear the cap whether they are Muslims or not.